Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Most people are familiar with natural diamonds, not as many know about lab-grown diamonds.
 Here are some answers to common questions about lab-created diamonds.

 No, lab-created diamonds aren’t worth anything after you buy them, because they have no resale value.
-For instance, if you bought this 1.20 Carat lab-created diamond, you’d have a beautiful diamond, but no jeweler will rebuy it.
+For instance, if you bought this 1.20 Carat lab-created diamond from James Allen, you’d have a beautiful diamond, but no jeweler will rebuy it.
 If you try to sell it on Craigslist or eBay, you’ll get pennies on the dollar.

 Yes, lab diamonds are 100% real diamonds.
 They consist of carbon atoms structures and display the same chemical and optical characteristics of a natural diamond crystal.
 They don’t grow in natural conditions, as they’re made in a laboratory instead of found beneath the earth’s surface.
 Lab diamonds can be grown in a matter of weeks, while natural diamonds take billions of years to form.